samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Mid_Volume-Mid_Volume_I.md

 > your ability to work at near-FTP power outputs for extended durations.
 >
 > Your weekend cements the over-under/Sweet Spot interval combination, one
 > you'll face every weekend for the entirety of this month of training.
+And if
+> you'd rather keep things lower in intensity but longer in duration come
+> Sunday, swap Boarstone for your end-of-weekend scheduled workout.

 ### Monday